NervanaSystems/he-transformer/examples/README.md

 #  Client-server model
 In pratice, the public key and secret key will not reside on the same object.
+Instead, a client will provide the server with encrypted data.

+The client uses python bindings.
+See the `python` folder for instructions to build he-transformer with python bindings.

 For a simple demonstration of a server-client approach, run `NGRAPH_ENABLE_CLIENT=1 NGRAPH_ENCRYPT_DATA=1 NGRAPH_TF_BACKEND=HE_SEAL_CKKS python ax.py`

 This will discard the Tensorflow inputs and instead wait for a client to connect and provide encrypted inputs.

-To connect the client and pass inputs, in a separate terminal on the same host, run `./test/client_server/main_client`.
-For a python version of the client, see the `python` folder.
+To start the client, in a separate terminal on the same host, run `python pyclient.py`.

-This will provide encrypted inputs to the HEBackend.
 Once the computation is complete, the output will be returned to the client and decrypted.
-As expected, the output from the server (on `ax.py`) will be nonsense.
+The server will attempt decrypt the output as well; however, since it does not have the client's secret key, the output will be meaningless.

 The server-client approach currently works only for functions with one input parameter tensor.

+For a deep learning example using the client-server model, see the `MNIST-MLP` folder.